 FTP and SFTP have different network setups that affect how they use ports and their security.
 FTP uses ports 21 for commands and 20 for data.
 This setup can make firewall rules tricky and raise security issues.

 SFTP uses just one port (usually 22) for both commands and data.
 This makes firewall settings easier and boosts security.
-Knowing the difference between ports 21 and 22 is key to understanding these protocols.

 FeatureFTPSFTP